 This is an excerpt from my book "Dance, Aesthetics and the Brain".
 An academic pre-print was published in 2011.
-I'm still half planning to totally revise it for a general audience.
+I'm still half planning to one day totally revise it for a general audience.

 Hagendoorn, I.G.
 (2011), Dance, Choreography and the Brain, in: Melcher, D. and Bacci, F. [eds.], Art and the Senses.
 Oxford University Press, pp. 499-514.

 Hagendoorn, I.G.
 (2010), Dance, Language and the Brain.
 International Journal of Art and Technology, 3 (2/3), pp. 221-234.